kuatsu/react-native-cloud-storage/apps/docs/docs/api/CloudStorage.md

 **Returns**: A `Promise` that resolves to `void` once the data has been appended.

-### `downloadFile(path, scope)`
+### `triggerSync(path, scope)`

 When a file has been uploaded to iCloud, it is not immediately synced across devices.
 In this case, those files will have an `.icloud` extension, so trying to read them will fail.
 This method will download the file from iCloud so you can safely process it afterwards.
-If it has already been downloaded, this will not do anything and immediately return.
+If it has already been synced, this will not do anything and immediately return.
 Does not have any effect on Google Drive.

 **Parameters**: